resourceguru/api-docs/sections/authentication.md

 #### Quick start using client credentials

 This method is only recommended for private apps, such as data imports and exports or internal business reporting.
-It's useful to get started quickly without all of the overhead of OAuth 2 though, which makes it great for exploration.
+It's useful to get started quickly without all of the overhead of OAuth2 though, which makes it great for exploration.
 This should not be used for integrating 3rd party apps with Resource Guru as it requires knowing the user's private credentials.

 We support the OAuth2 `password` grant type.
 To authenticate, make an HTTP `POST` to `/oauth/token` with the following: